 Custom-made analysis of thousands of bouts

-We’ve used supervised machine learning to automatically classify bouts into distinct behavior
+We’ve used supervised and unsupervised machine learning to automatically classify bouts into distinct behavior

 Graphical User Interface to explore and validate tracking results:

 After publishing the first version of ZebraZoom, we’ve kept improving our software to make it faster, more reliable, adaptable to wide range of experimental conditions, and able to track both larvae and adult fish.
 We’ve also built a graphical interface that enables to both explore the results and efficiently check that the tracking and data extraction worked appropriately.

 We’ve combined ZebraZoom with DeepLabCut to track the tail of head-embedded larvae in poor lighting conditions.
 We’ve also used deep learning and TensorFlow to automatically detect rollovers.